All Products

 Compatibility mismatch with source version, which may cause incompatibility.

-The compatibility setting of the destination cluster does not match the version of the self-managed cluster.
+The compatibility setting of the target cluster does not match the version of the self-managed cluster.

-Adjust the compatibility setting of the destination cluster to match the self-managed cluster version.
+Adjust the compatibility setting on the target cluster to match the version of the self-managed cluster.

 Important